Data-Strata/medicaid_claims_analytics/docs/11_st2_mapping.md

 | `OP` | `A0%`, `G0%`, `H0%`, `T%` | Outpatient services |
 | `OTHER` | All other patterns | Uncategorized |

-**Note**: ED and IP categories are defined in dimension but not currently mapped in FACT table SERVICE_CATEGORY derivation logic.
+*Note*: ED and IP categories are defined for future expansion (e.g., POS‑based classification).
+The current FACT derivation logic assigns only RX, OP, and OTHER.
+ED/IP will be populated in a future enhancement.

 ---